andyroberts007/3Slice/README.md

 # 3Slice

-This node app loads stl files on the server, generates a mesh and sends the vertices and normmals to the client for display in Three.js.
+This node app loads stl files on the server, generates a mesh and sends the vertices and normals to the client for display in Three.js.

 The app uses angular and wraps three.js as a directive.